Cassius Gems: 11 Drop Dead Gorgeous Photos Of ‘Teen Mom OG’ Star Cheyenne Floyd

 “Back in October 2018, Cheyenne’s boyfriend briefly appeared on the MTV reality show.
 At the time, Cheyenne admitted that there was tension between Zach and the father of her child.
 ‘Cory is great with me when Zach and I are bad,’ she shared on the show.
 ‘And Zach is good with me when Cory and I are fighting…I seriously feel like I’m going to be a single mom forever.'”

-By the looks of the 2nd photo Cheyenne posted — swipe left — she and Zach have been able to move past the drama and we’re happy for them.
+By the looks of the 2nd photo Cheyenne posted — swipe left — she and Zach have been able to move past the drama, and we’re happy for them.
 More photos of Cheyenne glowing and being a wonderful mom to little Ryder below.